scloud19/SECipedia/AWS/aws_sns.md

     SNS is arranged by topics.

     You can group multiple recipients using topics.
+      Ex: Subscribe all of IT to a topic and when a critical service goes down, push an email notification to that topic to notify IT of the lapse.

     A topic is an "access point" for allowing recipients to dynamically subscribe for identical copies of the same notification.

     One topic can support deliveries to multiple endpoint types
       Ex: You can group together iOS, Android, and SMS recipients.
         When you publish once to a topic, SNS delivers appropriately formatted copies of your message to each subscriber.